Our story

 CellCentric is built on the science of co-founder Azim Surani, Ph.D., of the Gurdon Institute, University of Cambridge.
 As a pioneer of cell fate control research, Dr. Surani discovered and described an inherited code, beyond DNA, that instructs cell function and fate.
 It quickly became clear that studying chromatin-related cell fate control mechanisms could yield many unexplored targets for new drug discovery.

 We investigated over 50 potential drug targets for new cancer therapies, with multiple early medicinal chemistry programs including against methyltransferases and deubiquitnases.
-Through this effort, we licenced an arginine methyltransferase program to Takeda Pharmaceuticals.
+Through this effort, we licensed an arginine methyltransferase program to Takeda Pharmaceuticals.

 CellCentric’s research evolved to concentrate on twin transcription co-activation proteins p300 and CBP, which drive the expression of genes important in certain cancers, including MYC and IRF4.

-Inobrodib has been evaluated in over 450 patients across Phase I/II clinical studies in both solid tumors and hematologic malignancies.
+Inobrodib has been evaluated in over 500 patients across Phase I/II clinical studies in both solid tumors and hematologic malignancies.
 Trial sites are active across the US, UK and EU.

 When gene regulation goes awry, cancer can result.